department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 ### Code & content considerations

-The pattern has baked in error and validation messages for:
+The pattern has baked-in error and validation messages for:

 * Successful editing of an item
 * Successful removal of an item